TGOlson/rpn/README.md

 **Private Methods**

-These methods are used to helper the two main methods, listed above.
+These methods are used to help the two main methods, listed above.

 ```::perform_operation(numbers, operation)``` This is a helper method to ```evaluate```, which takes in two numbers and an operation, and returns the evaluation of the numbers and operation.
 It raises an error unless there is exactly two numbers present.